Dry Treat Travertine & Granite Sealer

 Applying a sealer to a stone that can't take a sealer is an exercise that most likely will end in maddening frustration.
 The sealer will just dry on top creating a streaky haze that will need to be stripped off with toxic chemicals.

 Now, it may be a great sealer when needed, but there is no point in applying a sealer when not necessary.
-You don't gain anything except potentially a nasty stripping job.
+You don't gain anything except an added expense and potentially a nasty stripping job to remove the sealer stuck on the surface.